conveyal/modeify/README.md

 ### Component

-Commute Planner uses [Component](https://github.com/component) to manage client side dependencies and building.
+Modeify uses [Component](https://github.com/componentjs/component) to manage client side dependencies and building.
 Running `make` installs the necesary node modules, downloads the components, and builds the client side JavaScript and CSS.

 When `NODE_ENV` is set to `development` the server will rebuild the client side dependencies on each change.